frontendpatterns/frontendpatterns.dev/src/content/patterns/integration-testing.md

 ## Solution

-Apply the Integration Testing pattern by testing multiple components working together as a cohesive unit, and reinforce it with concise examples or tests.
+Test multiple components working together as a cohesive unit.
 For example, run an integration test that fills the checkout form, submits it, and asserts on the rendered receipt.